creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-12-02-SSL_comparison.md

 # Note

-Code is available here: https://github.com/tufts-ml/SSL-vs-SSL-benchmark
+Code is available here: [https://github.com/tufts-ml/SSL-vs-SSL-benchmark](https://github.com/tufts-ml/SSL-vs-SSL-benchmark)

 # Introduction

-In the medical domain there is often a lack of annotated data for deep learning model training while there is a lot of unlabeled data in data health records.
+In the medical domain there is often a lack of annotated data for deep learning model training while there is a lot of unlabeled data in health records.
 Semi-supervised and self-supervised learning are methods developed to take advantage of these unlabeled images to improve classification accuracy.
 The first one trains classifiers jointly with two loss terms, while the second is a two-stage approach, the first to learn deep representation and the second to fine-tune the classifier.
 However, the two methods are rarely compared.
 The first question they try to answer is: **Which recent semi- or self-supervised methods are likely to be most effective?** \
 But those methods are very sensitive to hyperparameters, and benchmarks often don't consider realistic hyperparameters tuning (either no hyperparameters tuning or tuning with a huge labeled validation set, bigger than the training set, which is not realistic).
 In this paper, they try to take that in account by answering the question: **Given limited available labeled data and limited compute, is hyperparameter tuning worthwhile?**

 # Methods